asteroid-lang/asteroid/docs/Reference Guide.rst

       Returns the base 10 logarithm of x.

 math **@pow** (b, p:%integer)
-      Return b raised to the power p.
+      Returns b raised to the power p.
 The return type depends on the type of the base.

 math **@sqrt** x
-      Return the square root of x as a real.
+      Returns the square root of x as a real.

 Number-theoretic and representation functions
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 math **@abs** x
-      Return that absolute value of x.
+      Returns that absolute value of x.
 The return type depends on the type of x.

 math **@ceil** x:%real
       Returns the ceiling of x: the smallest integer greater than or equal to x.

-math **@comb** (n:%integer, k:%integer)
+math **@comb** (n:%integer,k:%integer)
       Returns the numbers of ways to choose k items from n total items without repetition and without order.
 This is equal to n! / k!(n - k)!.

-math **@copysign** (x, y)
+math **@copysign** (x,y)
       Returns a real with the absolute value of x and the sign of y.

-math **@dist** (x, y)
+math **@dist** (x,y)
       Return the Euclidean distance as a float between two points x and y, each given as a tuple or list of coordinates.

 math **@factorial** (n:%integer)